intel/auto-round/README.md

 <div align="left">

 AutoRound is an advanced quantization algorithm for low-bits LLM inference.
 It's tailored for a wide range of models.
-Our method adopts sign gradient descent to fine-tune rounding values and minmax values of weights in just 200 steps, which competes impressively against recent methods without introducing any additional inference overhead and keeping low tuning cost.
+AutoRound adopts sign gradient descent to fine-tune rounding values and minmax values of weights in just 200 steps, which competes impressively against recent methods without introducing any additional inference overhead and keeping low tuning cost.
 The below image presents an overview of AutoRound.
-Check out our paper on [arxiv](https://arxiv.org/pdf/2309.05516v4) for more details and visit [low_bit_open_llm_leaderboard](https://huggingface.co/spaces/Intel/low_bit_open_llm_leaderboard) for more accuracy data across various models.
+Check out our paper on [arxiv](https://arxiv.org/pdf/2309.05516v4) for more details and visit [low_bit_open_llm_leaderboard](https://huggingface.co/spaces/Intel/low_bit_open_llm_leaderboard) for more accuracy data and recipes across various models.

 <div align="center">